Core Concepts

 setupWizard.register(this.sendWelcomeEmailCommand);The Dispose Pattern

-ViewModels subscribe to observables.
+ViewModels subscribe to signals.
 If those subscriptions are never cleaned up, the subscriber stays alive in memory even after the UI component is gone — a classic memory leak.

-MVVM Core addresses this with two mechanisms that work together.
+MVVM Core addresses this with two registration mechanisms that dispose() runs through.

 IDisposable